-What Are Trailing Indicators?
+What Are Lagging Indicators?

-Although monitoring and measuring trailing indicators is an important part of an organization’s safety system, writer and safety expert James C. Manzella, among others, has asserted that the data resulting from relying on measuring past conditions do not “indicate why a specific level of performance was achieved.
-Thus, they cannot identify deficiencies that have the potential to produce future injuries or accidents.”1
+Although monitoring and measuring lagging indicators is an important part of an organization’s safety system, writer and safety expert James C. Manzella, among others, has asserted that the lagging indicators rely on measuring past conditions and thus do not “indicate why a specific level of performance was achieved.
+Therefore, they cannot identify deficiencies that have the potential to produce future injuries or accidents.”1

-To maximize performance and reduce risks, safety and health measurements must focus on conformance to system activities before injury, not on the final outcome of the system (injury performance) – if a safety program relies on after-the-fact data to establish safety performance objectives, those goals will be difficult to reach or maintain.1
+"To maximize performance and reduce risks, safety and health measurements must focus on conformance to system activities before injury, not on the final outcome of the system (injury performance) – if a safety program relies on after-the-fact data to establish safety performance objectives, those goals will be difficult to reach or maintain.1"